jasonogasian/react-starter-gulp/README.md

 	* With Homebrew (OSX) - `brew install node`
 2. `npm install`
 3. Build:
-	* Development (watch for changes) - `gulp`
+	* Development (watch for changes) - `gulp` or `gulp serve` to run a local server
 	* Production build - `gulp release'
-4. How this project was created (*you don't need to do this*):
-	* Install gulp globally - `npm install --global gulp`
-	* `npm init`
-	* `npm install --save-dev gulp`
-	* `npm install --save-dev gulp-concat`
-	* `npm install --save-dev gulp-uglify`
-	* `npm install --save-dev gulp-react`
-	* `npm install --save-dev gulp-html-replace`

 ## Gulp Goals
-This Project uses gulp as a build tool to transpile JSX in JavaScript as well as to create our production build.
+This Project uses gulp as a build tool to transpile JSX in JavaScript, translate ES6 into browser-supported JS, compile SASS, as well as to create our production build.

-#### Development Tasks:
+### Development Tasks:
+* Copy index.html from the src folder into the build folder.
 * Resolve commonJS require statements (browserify)
-* Transpile JSX into JS and save the output file into a build/src folder.
+* Transpile JSX into JS and save the output file into a build/src folder (babelify).
-* Copy index.html from the src folder into the build folder.
+* Compile SASS and partials into CSS (gulp-sass).
-* Watch for changes on JS or HTML files and do the above steps again.
+* Watch for changes on JS or HTML files and do the above steps again (watchify).
-* Create sourcemaps so that we can see our JS files in the debugger.
+* Create sourcemaps so that we can see our JS files and SASS line numbers in the debugger (gulp-sourcemaps).

 ### Production Tasks:
+* Similar to development tasks with additional steps
-* Concat all JS files, minify the result, then output to build.js to the build folder inside the dist folder.
+* Minify JS sent to the release folder
+* Compress resulting CSS
 * Replace all \<script\> tags in index.html with one \<script\> which references the new minified build.js file